Project

 In 1992, Mexico’s government declared the Veracruz Reef System a Natural Protected Area.
 In 2004, it was listed as a Wetland of International Importance under the Ramsar Convention, a treaty for the protection of wetlands including reefs.

 Despite the reef’s recognized significance, in 2013 the government reduced the size of the Natural Protected Area and approved a port expansion project.
-Construction will damage not only Veracruz Reef, but also the nearby Los Tuxtlas Biosphere Reserve, a jewel of Mexico’s Emerald Coast, which developers will mine for rock to build the port.
+Local communities and organizations challenged the project's environmental permits, demanding protection of the right to a healthy environment.

 Partners: